 Hedebo Embroidery in Generations

-One of Denmark’s textile historians from the 20th century proclaimed that there was no greater embroidery activity in any other part of the country than on the heath at Sealand.
-It is not clear if this is true or not.
-Certainly Hedebo Embroidery is a very unique tradition, which has led to the creation of these white textiles, preserved and changed by following generations.
+One of Denmark’s textile historians from the 20th century claimed that there was no greater embroidery activity anywhere else in the country than on the heath at Sealand.
+Whether this is true or not remains unclear.
+However, it is certain that Hedebo embroidery is a unique tradition, one that has led to the creation of these white textiles, preserved and altered by successive generations.

 Daughters changed their mothers´ embroidery, even in the 19th century.
 The photo shows how a border of cut thread work and "hvidsøm" from a decorative towel has been edged with a newer crocheting, and made into a cushion used in the 1920 living room at Grevegaard.